krnaru/banking-core/Readme.md

 ### Describe what do you have to consider to be able to scale applications horizontally
 - Definitely would add caching for frequently accessed data (accounts, maybe by account Id?) to reduce the load on the database.
-- Should use load balancers to distribute incoming network traffic across multiple instances of your application.
+- Should use load balancers to distribute incoming network traffic across multiple instances of the application.
 That would require mostly deploying the app using something like kubernetes.
 - Session state, if needed, should be managed in a centralized data store accessible by all instances.
 - Utilizing read replicas for load distribution in database accesses and consider partitioning data if applicable.
 - RabbitMQ should be clustered to handle increased loads and ensure high availability and fault tolerance.
-- If applicable, break down the application into microservices to scale different components independently based on load.
+- If applicable, would break down the application into microservices to scale different components independently based on load.
+Once the application grows by endpoints and external service dependecies (e.g. SSO service for authorization), it would make sense to distribute the load between services.